Havertown, Pennsylvania: History

 Prior to the First World War Haverford was a township of extensive farms.
 Property maps in 1862 indicate that the landowners were descendants of the same families that arrived with William Penn: among them, the Lawrences, the Ellises, the Humphreys and the Lewises.
 In 1895 the Philadelphia and West Chester Traction Company began service between 69th Street and West Chester with a major junction at Llanerch.
 By 1902 the maps indicated a significant change in land ownership.
 Most of the old family names no longer appeared.
 In that same year on May 29, the trolley line opened the branch from Llanerch to Ardmore.
 Llanerch first appeared as a small community with numbered streets.
 Darby Road was called Coopertown Road.
 A commercial rail line, now removed, served Boyle Fuel, Lobb Lumber and the Swell Bubble Gum factory up until the 1960s (see map).

 Llanerch

 Llanerch, situated at the intersection of West Chester Pike and Darby Road, was the first planned community of Haverford Township.
 Like many other suburban communities, Llanerch was the child of the railroad companies.
 The railroad built houses for commuters who bought tickets for the rail lines.
+As a result of Llanerch's railroad expansions, Haverford Township's population tripled in size, due to increased transportation.
 In 1897 the community was composed of twelve houses and Saint Andrew's Church.
 These were all designed by Philadelphia architect Frank Allison Hayes (1866–1930).
 Llanerch's first school followed in 1905.
 The present school structure, no longer functioning as a school and converted to an apartment complex, dates from 1913.